 If you continue to have real discomfort, swelling, or a lot of fullness, I would recommend that you talk to your doctor because (rarely) that can be a sign of a medical problem.
 If your breasts actually ‘hurt’ and this continues, you might have a yeast infection which would need to be treated.
 Symptoms of this include burning, stinging, and sharp shooting pains inside your breast.

 Be sure to keep tabs on your temperature.
-If you continue to have breast pain and your fever goes up over 101o, then call your doctor, because it probably means you have a breast infection (they often accompany abrupt weaning) and you may need to take antibiotics.
+If you continue to have breast pain and your fever goes up over 101 degrees, call your doctor, because it probably means you have a breast infection (they often accompany abrupt weaning) and you may need to take antibiotics.

 Anne Smith, IBCLC